18F/federalist-design/research/beta2/beta2_interviewguide.md

 *[5 min]*

 * **Intro:** Hello!
 My name is [your name].
-Thank you for meeting with us.
+I really appreciate you taking time out of your day, to volunteer to chat with us.
+I know it's not easy to fit in something like this in a busy schedule.
+How're you doing today?

+I'm on the Federalist team here at 18F.
+We're continually working on improving it, and it's in our process to keep talking to folks who use it to make sure it's meeting your current and future needs.
+And today, we'd love to get feedback on some new features we've been working on in the past couple weeks.

 This interview involves two parts.
 During the first part, I’ll ask you some questions about your current role, and your experiences with creating websites.
 During the second part, I'd like to hear your thoughts about your current design.
 The purpose is to learn about you as someone who might use Federalist.
 There are absolutely no right or wrong answers.
 Please, feel comfortable with saying what you really think and how you really feel.

 * **Consent form**: Also, thanks for sending along the consent form! *[If they haven't sent in the consent form yet, have them read it over and sign before starting]*